double-speak/doublespeak.github.io/_poems_2022/three-poems.md

   <p>Caresses can be eternal.
 Someone only seen in photographs can live on through being articulated.
 Our organs can be composed of shells and stars.</p>
   <p>From my very first encounter with N’Djoku’s verse — in an anthology of poems responding to the pandemic (<em>Dal sottovuoto: poesie assetate d’aria</em>, Samuele Editore, April 2020) — I was enchanted.
 In interpreting her beautiful, elusive rhythm, I hope to match N’Djoku’s movements as closely as I can while accepting their ultimate untranslatability.
 It is inspiring to watch my English reach a place of such elegance through correspondence with N’Djoku’s words.</p>
   <p>For me, each translation is an approximation, and I carve out many paths initially.
 I find it so difficult to then choose some above others.
 This is one of the reasons I engage in retranslations,  revisiting the same poems with different approaches over the years.
 I hope to retranslate these poems one day too.</p>
-abio: <p>Stella N’Djoku is a Swiss poet, journalist, and educator of Italian and Congolese heritage.
-Her poems are widely published in online literary journals and anthologies.
-  <em>Il tempo di una cometa</em> (Ensemble, 2019) is her debut collection.
-Currently
+abio: "<p>Stella N’Djoku is a Swiss poet, journalist, and educator of Italian and Congolese heritage.
+Her poems are widely published in online literary journals and anthologies. <em>Il tempo di una cometa</em> (Ensemble, 2019) is her debut collection.
-  completing her PhD in philosophy, N’Djoku teaches secondary school students, organizes cultural events, and works with the Italian-language Swiss public broadcasting organization RSI and the Italian WebRadioGiardino.
+  Currently completing her PhD in philosophy, N’Djoku teaches secondary school students, organizes cultural events, and works with the Italian-language Swiss public broadcasting organization RSI and the Italian WebRadioGiardino.
 After speaking at the Swiss Literary Festival of Babel, Switzerland in 2021, N’Djoku taught creative writing in the <em>L’altraLingua</em>
   initiative this February.
-She is currently at work on her second collection and can be found <a href="https://stellandjoku.wordpress.com/">here</a>.</p>
+She is currently at work on her second collection.</a></p>"
 tbio: |-
   <p>
-  Julia Pelosi-Thorpe’s translations of Latin, Italian, and Parmesan dialect poetry appear in the <em>Journal of Italian Translation</em>, <em>Asymptote</em>, <em>Modern Poetry in Translation</em>, the <em>Poetry Review</em>, and more.
-She can be found <a href="https://jpelosithorpe.com/">here</a>.
+  Julia Pelosi-Thorpe’s translations of Latin, Italian, and Parmesan dialect poetry appear in the <em>Journal of Italian Translation</em>, <em>Asymptote</em>, <em>Modern Poetry in Translation</em>, the <em>Poetry Review</em>, and more.</a>
   </p>
 language: Italian
 lang: it
 image: "/assets/images/images_22/n'djoku.jpg"
 image2: none
 imagecredit: photo by Ryan Hardy
 imagecredit2:
 origaudio: |-
   <div>